MohamedKari/secure-flask-container-template/README.md

 > This repo accompanies my blog post under https://blog.mkari.de/posts/secure-apis/.

-## Quick Start
+## Quick Start for Serving an API

-Make sure your server is reachable under your domain name and has Docker and Docker Compose installed.
+Make sure your server is reachable under your domain name and has Docker and Docker Compose installed and

 Then, to spin up a Flask container serving an API securely over HTTPS, run:
 ```sh